Snolte1001/Ender-3-S1-Bed-Power-connector/README.md

 Connector housing for cable assembly nominal size : DA15 It is necessary to take care that the solder terminals have enough space and that the cable fits into the cable gland (8.3mm).

-The melt thread sets for 3D printing seem to be only metric, D-Sub threads are however 4/40 UNC !
+The melt thread sets for 3D printing seem to be only metric (M3 in this case), D-Sub threads are however 4/40 UNC !
 For this there are adapter threaded bolts
 Harting 09 67 000 9974

 ![image](https://github.com/Snolte1001/Ender-3-S1-Bed-Power-connector/blob/main/Bed%20Power_1.jpg)